OIPMA

 Additional UN Representative

 Abisatou Manneh is a seasoned professional with 12 years of experience in business growth and client network development.
 As the Head of Marketing & Business Development at BSIC Bank, The Gambia, she manages banking relationships, business strategies, and marketing campaigns.
-Previously, the Admin and Human Resources Manager at the Food Safety and Quality Authority.
-She also led customer experience and communications at Access Bank Gambia LTD. She has expertise in marketing, communication, negotiation, strategy, and human resources.
+Previously, she served as the Admin and Human Resources Manager at the Food Safety and Quality Authority and led customer experience and communications at Access Bank Gambia LTD. She has expertise in marketing, communication, negotiation, strategy, and human resources.

 Yasmin HEANEY